facebook/react/docs/docs/reference-test-renderer.md

 testInstance.findByProps(props)
 ```

-Find a descendant testInstance that matches the provided props.
+Find the first descendant test instance with the provided `props`.

 ### `testInstance.findAll()`